Last Updated on July 11, 2024 by lindseymahoney

 To protect large items that are staying in the basement, move them into the center of the room and cover them with drop cloths and plastic sheeting.

 You also want to get protective gear for yourself.
 I wore a full body suit, protective eyewear, and an N95 mask.
-Gloves are not a bad idea either, but I decided not to use them.
+Gloves are a good idea too, but I decided not to use them.

 I used a nail brush in the shower on my hands to remove any paint and it worked well but it does make them quite dry.